OpenDroneMap/docs/source/large.rst

 Data collection effort, 2D and 2.5D products
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For best in class results 2D and 2.5D products and 5cm resolution, it is feasible to collect 2-4km\ :sup:`2`.
+For best in class results 2D and 2.5D products and 5cm resolution, it is feasible to collect 2-4km\ :sup:`2` per person, per day.
 This requires the following set of flights:

 * 70-80% overlap slightly off-nadir (5-10 degree off nadid)